Looking for the best flippable 2-sided mattress, you can buy online?

 The extra-firm side starts with a 0.75” quilted gel memory foam.
 The quilted layer contours around your pressure point to relieve pressure.
 But it’s thin enough that the mattress retains its extra-firm feel.

-Below the cover is a 2” layer of firm TitanFlex foam that provides even weight distribution and deep compression support.
+Next is a 2” layer of firm TitanFlex foam that provides even weight distribution and deep compression support.
+This makes the firm side of the mattress slightly softer.

-There’s one more layer below the base: a 1.5” quilted gel memory foam layer.
+There’s one more layer below the TitanFlex foam: a 1.5” quilted gel memory foam layer.
 This forms the comfort layer of the firm side when you flip the mattress.

 The extra 0.75 inches of memory foam provides a deeper hug for added pressure relief.

-If you are a hot sleeper, you can add a cooling panel to your order and place it on top of the mattress.
-The panel contains phase change materials (PCMs) that provide a cool-to-the-touch feel.
+If you are a hot sleeper, you can add a cooling cover to your order and it will be sewn onto the mattress.
+The GlacioTex cooling cover contains phase change materials (PCMs) that provide a cool-to-the-touch feel.

 Both sides of the Plank mattress are pretty firm.